 You’re never too young to get your sea legs—or, in this case, river legs.
 Bring the kids to Key Bridge Boathouse or Thompson Boat Center and rent kayaks, paddleboards, or canoes by the hour or day.
 Those ages 15 and under must have an adult present on the water, and a signed agreement form.
 Tours and classes are also available.

 Ahoy, lads and lasses!
 Come aboard Boomerang’s Pirate Ship for a Family Fun Treasure Hunt cruise along the Potomac.
 Search the waterways for stolen treasure, and man the water cannons to keep the bad guys away during a fierce water battle.
 From treasure chests, to face painting, pirate games, refreshments, music, dancing, and limbo, it doesn’t get more fun than this.
 Bonus: Adult beverages for sale.

 Explore Georgetown Waterfront Park

 With unbeatable views of the Potomac River, Key Bridge, and The Kennedy Center, Georgetown Waterfront Park is the perfect place to play, picnic, and feed the ducks on the waterfront steps.
 Running through the large fountain is a summertime favorite, and the nearby labyrinth provides a little more calm.
-Those with night owls in tow can also enjoy free outdoor summer movies in the park at Georgetown Sunset Cinema, hosted by the Georgetown BID.

 Go For a Garden Walk